Forensic interviews of teens and children

 - Reducing the number of child interviews, thereby reduces stress on the child.

 - Repeatedly asking a child to relive abuse amounts to re-victimization.

 - Improve evidence quality so that perpetrators can be held accountable for harming children and the public can be protected.

 Children may be re-traumatized each time they are asked to retell/recall an abusive incident.
 This is why forensic interviewing, especially when done in a multidisciplinary way, is so important as it supports our efforts to safeguard and enhance the well-being of the child or youth.

 Steps in the Interview Process: Information for Parents/Caregivers

-- Before the Forensic Interview: A Caribou Team member will contact the family to arrange an interview, and answer any questions you may have.
+- Before the Forensic Interview: An RCMP member will contact the family to arrange an interview, and answer any questions you may have.